AmdSampsa/container-juggle/vscode.md

 ## Install VSCode remote development tools

+### Using VSCode with WSL linux

+Don't open files directly from the WSL disk space (that way nothing works), but install the "WSL" extension and open our linux WSL disk space form remote explorer -> WSL Targets

 ### Connect to REMOTEHOST

 For VSCode, install "remote development extension": it has remote ssh, dev containers, etc.